joaopaul167/DataPoa/README.md

-This is a project made in Angular for the Front-end exam, that shows all the data from the buses and lotations from Porto Alegre.
+This is a project made in Angular for the Front-end exam, that shows all the data of buses and lotations from Porto Alegre through the API(http://datapoa.com.br/group/about/mobilidade).

 In this project was used Angular 5+(single page aplication), Bootstrap 3+(styling) and Docker(for building and containerizing the application).

 # Datapoa